os-fpga/1st-CLaaS/README.md

 ## Web Server usage

-Now, you can run the server.
-You need access to two different terminals, one to run the server and one to run the host application.
-(Can't we run them in the background??)
+Now, you can run the server and the host application.
+We'll do so from two different terminals.

-Run the host application and the listening socket: terminal run the following commands:
+Run the host application (with a listening socket):
+Run:

 ```sh
 cd /home/centos/deploy